songjx/songjx-website/index.md

 ## Hello!

-I'm Jackie Song, a senior mechanical engineering student at The Cooper Union for the Advancement of Science and Art in New York, NY.
-I'm working on 3D printing carbon fiber, an industrial tube notcher, and much more.
+I'm Jackie Song, engineer and person who likes to make things.

 ## Contact

-View my [resume](/downloads/jackie-song-resume.pdf), email me at <{{ jackieData.email }}>, or find me on these other sites:
+Email me at <{{ jackieData.email }}>, or find me on these other sites:

 {% for account in jackieData.accounts %}+
 [{{ account.site }}]({{ account.url }})